-The Councils are responsible for the collection of litter from any area of public land within the districts.
-The Councils' Cleansing and Environmental Services Teams work together to take preventative measures, investigate incidents and the causes of littering, maintain collection facilities and clean up or remove waste.
+We are responsible for the collection of litter from any area of public land within the district.
+Our Cleansing and Environmental Services Team work to take preventative measures, investigate incidents and the causes of littering, maintain collection facilities and clean up or remove waste.

 If your town or parish council, school, or any other local community group would like to organise a litter pick to help improve your local environment, then our Spring Clean litter pick scheme can help.

 Norse will provide free disposable rubber gloves, and sacks in which to collect litter, and will arrange to collect and dispose of the rubbish collected.

 Though it's called Spring Clean, litter picks can be carried out at any time of the year.

 If your group is organising a litter pick and would like this assistance, please complete the online registration form.

 It is recommended that anyone participating in these activities obtains suitable public liability and any other relevant insurance to cover the event.